uk-gov-mirror/companieshouse.psc-discrepancies.web.ch.gov.uk/README.md

 - The signature config file for local (non-Vagrant) installs is located at `config/.env.example` and should be copied over to `config/.env`.
 - You will need to tweak some values in `.env` to suit your local set up e.g. port number, hostname, SSL settings, etc...

-### Redis set-up
+#### Redis set-up

-- Install and configure Redis on Mac OS X via Homebrew: `brew install redis`
+- Install and configure the Redis server on Mac OS X via Homebrew: `brew install redis`
-- Start Redis server with: `brew services start redis`.
-This will run Redis on default port is `6379` on `127.0.0.1`
+- Start Redis with: `brew services start redis`.
+This will run Redis with a default port of `6379` on `127.0.0.1`
-- Test if Redis server is running by typing the command: `redis-cli ping`.
+- Test if Redis is running by typing the command: `redis-cli ping`.
 If it replies with `PONG`, then it's good to go!
-- Stop Redis server using brew: `brew services stop redis`
+- Stop Redis using brew: `brew services stop redis`

 #### SSL set-up (optional)